David Self: Feature film success

 In 2007, Self did a major rewrite of Andrew Kevin Walker's script for the werewolf movie, The Wolfman.
 Self added extensive characterization, built up the relationship between father and son, and added more than 17 pages of dialogue and action at the behest of director Joe Johnston.
 Johnston ordered Self to do a second rewrite just four weeks before shooting was to begin.
 Self also helped contribute additional rewrites during five weeks of reshooting in the spring of 2009.
-Self's second script had a long sequence in which the werewolf terrorizes London, and his climax for the film was originally much longer.
-In 2008, Johnston cut the London sequence from the film and asked Self to dramatically shorten the ending.
+Self's second script had a long sequence in which the werewolf terrorizes London, and his ending for the film was less ambiguous.
+In 2008, Johnston cut the London sequence from the film and asked Self to make the ending more ambiguous.
 But in the editing room, it was clear that these sequences needed to be retained.
 Self also helped with new material for the ending.
 Self's second rewrite ended with werewolf Lawrence Talbot surviving.
 But during reshoots, Self scripted an ending in which both werewolves (Sir John Talbot and Lawrence Talbot) die.
 Reshoots beefed up the ending in which both characters died, and this version made it into the film.

 While Self was working on The Wolfman, Metro-Goldwyn-Mayer (MGM) hired him to script a RoboCop remake in July 2008.
 However, after much delay (primarily due to MGM's financial difficulties and November 2010 bankruptcy), RoboCop went into turnaround.
 Self was ultimately replaced by Nick Schenk, Joshua Zetumer and James Vanderbilt.

 In 2011, Paramount Pictures hired Self to script a feature film based on author John Scalzi's Old Man's War series of novels.
 The story follow the adventures of an elderly man who receives a genetically enhanced body that allows him to avenge the death of his wife by joining the military.
 Self also worked in 2012 on a film adaptation of the video game series God of War.
 Self wrote a first draft of a script, but the screenwriting duties were then given to Patrick Melton and Marcus Dunstan.
 Self will executive produce the picture, his first production credit.